broadinstitute/gnomad-blog/content/posts/2025-08-gnomad-2024-user-survey-results.md

 ##### Disease subsets and perception that v4 is not as healthy as previous datasets

 In the past, the gnomAD browser has supported disease-specific subsets (e.g., non-cancer).
 However, we have removed support for disease-specific subsets for two reasons: sample metadata and sample size.
-While we had high-level study phenotype and case/control status for some samples, we do not have comprehensive phenotype metadata for most all gnomAD samples, and many samples are now derived from large biobanks, which can include individuals with disease.
+While we had high-level study phenotype and case/control status for some samples, we do not have comprehensive phenotype metadata for most gnomAD samples, and many samples are now derived from large biobanks, which can include individuals with disease.
 As such, we cannot ensure that samples in a non-disease subset do not have the specified disease.

 Additionally, as the dataset has grown, concerns about enrichment of any particular phenotype has decreased.
 We continue to remove cohorts recruited for severe pediatric disease, except for a small number of diverse cohorts where we have included unaffected relatives.
 We have also removed the TCGA cancer samples due to data quality.
 For a more detailed understanding of the cohorts included in gnomAD, please see the list shared on our [About](https://gnomad.broadinstitute.org/about) page or the “Study Diseases in gnomAD” table on our [Stats](https://gnomad.broadinstitute.org/stats#study-diseases) page.